biancajiang/chat/README.md

   To run the tests:
     1) load the source as decribed above
     2) run "npm install"
+    3) start a local server by running "node app.js"
-    3) run "mocha -R spec"
+    3) from a new terminal window, run "mocha -R spec"

 TODO: